yihuaihong/yihuaihong.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.05* **Meritorious** Winner of The Mathematical Contest in Modeling (MCM).
 - *2022.10* National Scholarship. <!-- SCUT First Prize Scholarship -->
-- *2022.10* 37 Interactive Entertainment Yue+ Scholarship(Top 2 student of the academic year in the major).
+- *2022.10* 37-Interactive Entertainment Yue+ Scholarship(Top 2 student of the academic year in the major).
 - *2021.07* Kaggle **Silver** medal (Top 5%) - CommonLit Readability Prize: Rate the complexity of literary passages for grades 3-12 classroom use Kaggle.
 - *2022.03* Kaggle Bronze medal (Top 6%) - Evaluating Student Writing: Analyze argumentative writing elements from students grades 6-12.